 Electronic Field Guide » Restoration & Goals » Soil Compaction

 Soil compaction can occur at the surface and/or subsurface, and is one of the most common landscape/soil problems encountered across all infrastructure elements.
-For example, seismic investigations may result in soil compaction in wet areas.
+For example, seismic investigations that occur before any drilling may result in soil compaction in wet areas.
 Certainly pad and pipeline development will result in compaction.

 Visible and physical signs of a potential compaction problem can include standing water, stunted plant growth, discolored leaf tissues, and/ or a soil surface that feels unusually hard when walked upon.
-If you suspect that compaction is a problem, there are several direct and indirect tests one can conduct on the disturbed site and on a native, similar undisturbed soil for comparison.
+If you suspect that compaction is a problem, several direct and indirect tests can be conducted on the disturbed site and on a native, similar undisturbed soil for comparison.
 See Repairing Soil Compaction.